 It's the sauce and toppings!

-While you can certainly scrape the toppings off the pizza crust, provided you don't have celiac disease or gluten intolerance, and just eat those, there is a much better way to get that pizza fix.
 In fact, there are several, so in this post, I'm going to introduce you to how we used to make a pizza substitute, as well as how I created this Pizza-Chicken Bake.

-And no -- I'm not talking about using almond flour or coconut flour as a substitute for wheat flour in a traditional pizza dough, although experimenting with low-carb flour alternatives is something on my to-do list for this year.
+I'm not talking about using almond flour or coconut flour as a substitute for wheat flour in a traditional pizza dough, although experimenting with low-carb flour alternatives is something on my to-do list for this year.
 That won't happen until after we move to Texas in a few weeks, and we get settled there.